dwrodri/dwrodri.github.io/markdown-drafts/dec-18-infra-proposal.md

 ## TL;DR
 * We as a society have let large corporations violate our personal privacy
-* Large tech companies should still be allowed to exist, but we need some sort of contractual obligation.
+* Large tech companies should still be allowed to exist, but we need a clear social contract establishing the boundaries for access to a citizens personal data.
 * Follow in the footsteps of successful predecessors and make the warehouse-scale computing centers that the big tech corporations rely semi-public entities that __aren't__ controlled by big tech, but instead are